mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 You want to hire people who can look at the entire situation and can come up with and change their own goals after chatting casually with you.
-You can't be dragging them along the entire time.
+You can't be guiding them the entire time.

 ### Hire Small